spesml/spesml.github.io/2_Concepts/3_ModelingFramework/01_univeral_interface_model.md

 In SysML, this distinction is made:
 - A **block** defines a type of a system element.
 With this, it defines the interface and the behavior of all of its instances.
     - Each block owns at least one proxy port.
 Each proxy port defines a sub-interface of the system elements modeled by the block.
     - A block models composed system elements if it owns at least one part property.
 Then, it is called composed.
 Otherwise, it models atomic system elements and is called atomic.
 The part properties model the subelements of the system elements modeled by the block.
 Each part has a name and a type.
-The name of the part represent the name of the subelement of the system elements modeled by the block.
+The name of the part represents the name of the subelement of the system elements modeled by the block.
 The type of a part is a block.
 With this, each part can be interpreted to be an instance of a block.
     - Composed Blocks must own exactly one Internal Block Diagram that has the same name as the block.
 The Internal Block Diagrams shows the connections between the ports of the parts of the block.
 Thus, it models the connections between the subelements of the system elements modeled by the block.
 Blocks modeling atomic system elements must not own Internal Block Diagrams.
     - An atomic block may own *value properties*.
 Each value property has a name and a type.
 These properties represent the internal data state of instances of the block.
 Control states and behavior referencing the data states can be added, for instance, via state machines as discussed in one of the following sections.
     - A block can be used in different roles, e.g., a window-lifter-controler could be used in the roles *front-window-controler* and *back-window-controler*.